Create Windows Server 2008 Backup Schedule Weekly (2 Ways)

 Why would you backup Windows Server weekly?

-As we all know, one cannot be more serious about backing up data.
-Why would someone set weekly backups, instead of daily backup or even more frequent?
-If you have taken other procedures to protect your server, such as disk RAID array (RIAD 5, RAID 6) or Database Availability Group, rather than schedule backup daily, you can backup server weekly to save more disk space.
+And this type of schedule backup helps you keep multiple backup schedule while using less disk space, especially when you've taken other procedures to protect your server, like disk RAID array (RIAD 5, RAID 6) or Database Availability Group, then rather than schedule backup daily, you can backup server weekly to save more disk space.
 If you want to run different types of backup each day a week, you can create a few weekly backup tasks.